CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/references/README.md

-Our research is inspired by these following paper, we could only list a few representative ones before we finish our wirking paper:
+Our research is inspired by these following paper, we could only list a few representative ones before we finish our working paper:

 [[1] Calomiris C W, Mamaysky H. How news and its context drive risk and returns around the world[J].
 Journal of Financial Economics, 2019.](https://www.nber.org/system/files/working_papers/w24430/w24430.pdf)